joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-10-21-runoff-elections.md

 ## Solution

 I initially held off on this problem because I couldn't interpret the intended probability model for the vote totals.

-According to @xaqwg's tweet, we are filtering the set of all sums for the cases where
+But according to [@xaqwg's clarifying tweet](https://mobile.twitter.com/xaqwg/status/1317117282213122052), we are filtering the set of all sums for the cases where

 $$v_1 + v_2 + \ldots + v_n = 1$$

-where $v_i$ is the vote percentage for candidate $i.$
+where $v_i$ is the vote percentage for candidate $i.$ Were we to discretize the possible vote percentages, this is equivalent to weighting each possibility a single time, which corresponds to some nice geometry...

 ### Geometry of an election

-When all the percentages satisfy $0\leq v_i \leq 1,$ the set of possible outcomes forms a plane.
-For two candidates, this is just a line in the plane; for three candidates this is an equilateral triangle in $\text{3D},$ and so on.
+The percentages satisfy $0\leq v_i \leq 1,$ so the set of possible outcomes forms a plane.
+For two candidates, this is just a line in the plane; for three candidates, this is an equilateral triangle in $\text{3D},$ and so on into higher dimensions for more and more candidates.

 When we consider the shape formed by space between the axes and the plane, it's known as a simplex, and contains all points for which $v_1+v_2+\ldots+v_n\leq 1.$ This means that the plane contains the actual elections while the volume contains that define a valid election with $n+1$ participants, i.e. by adding another candidate with vote percentage $v_{n+1} = \left(1-\sum\limits_{i=1}^N v_i\right).$